Modernizing Your NOC in 2024: 5 Key Areas for Maximum Impact

 5. Runbooks: Your Operational Playbook

 Well-designed and maintained runbooks are essential for consistent and efficient incident response, yet many NOCs struggle with outdated or ineffective documentation.
-In our assessments, we often find runbooks containing outdated procedures, lacking standardization across different technologies or services, and poorly organized across various systems.
+Our assessments often find runbooks containing outdated procedures, lacking standardization across different technologies or services, and poorly organized across various systems.

 For example, in assessing a healthcare IT provider's NOC, we found critical application support procedures scattered across wikis, PDFs, and tribal knowledge.
 This fragmentation led to inconsistent troubleshooting approaches and delayed resolutions.
 In another case, a financial services company had runbooks that were so outdated and poorly organized that NOC staff often ignored them altogether, relying instead on their own knowledge or ad-hoc communication with other team members.